-The applicant's financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
+Cost sharing is required.
+The applicant's financial contribution may include both direct and indirect expenses, inkind contributions, non-Federal third-party contributions, and any income earned directly by the project.
 Indirect costs must be listed under the applicant's cost sharing contribution.

-Other Requirements

-Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
-Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at www.sam.gov.
+Other Requirements Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
+Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at https://sam.gov.
 Please refer to the User Guides section and the Grants Registrations PDF.